Higgins Building: Background and development

+In July 1903 Higgins paid ,000 in cash for the southwest corner of Second and Main streets, a lot of 120 by 159 feet then occupied by a two-story brick business building, and had the architect A. L. Haley prepare plans for its improvement.
+In January 1910, with construction under way, Higgins instructed Haley to extend the building to ten stories, adding 68 offices at a cost of ,000 and bringing the total investment to over ,000.
+The Los Angeles Times described it as "one of the best examples of monolithic concrete construction in the United States", fireproof throughout, with interior trim of metal finished to look like hardwood.

 The building was designed with natural air conditioning, using a ventilation shaft that allowed sunshine and fresh air to filter into offices.
 The Los Angeles Times reported in 2006: "The building's grand size, marble-lined hallways, zinc-lined doors and window frames, black-and-white mosaic tile lobby and 'wholesome and healthful' water -- purified through filters in the sub-basement -- attracted prominent businessmen.
 [Albert C.] Martin [Sr.], who would emerge as one of the most successful architects and structural engineers in Southern California, based his company there for 35 years."

 Previous tenants

 General Petroleum occupied six floors of the building for 15 years beginning in 1934.
 The building also housed the Los Angeles County Engineer Department for 25 years from 1952 until 1977.
 In addition to its architect Albert C. Martin, Sr., previous tenants included Clarence Darrow as well as the chancery office of the Roman Catholic Archdiocese of Los Angeles.